 So the conditions are very sultry, usually in the early summer.
 Uh, but as the summer gets on, a bit later, it becomes hotter.
 And then we would use words like scorching.
 Okay.

-Or very simple reference again to the kitchen.
-Baking hot.
-Baking hot in here.
+Or a very simple reference again to the kitchen.

 Of course men sweat, women perspire, but it means exactly the same thing.
 So let me run over those expressions for you again.
 So talking about hot other words that mean hot.